-Cochrane’s Cordeiro commits to St. Scholastica of the NCHA
+Cochrane’s McNeil commits to Jamestown of the ACHA for 2016-17

-COCHRANE, Ont. – The Cochrane Crunch of the Northern Ontario Junior Hockey League announced Monday that forward Dustin Cordeiro has committed to attend the University of Jamestown in North Dakota and play for the Jimmies hockey program that will make in Division I debut in the American Collegiate Hockey Association in 2016-17.
+COCHRANE, Ont. – The Cochrane Crunch of the Northern Ontario Junior Hockey League has announced that forward Jeremy McNeil has committed to attend the University of Jamestown in North Dakota and play for the Jimmies hockey program that will make in Division I debut in the American Collegiate Hockey Association in 2016-17.

 For more information on the Cochrane Crunch, visit the team website at www.ifstormjra.com or on social media at twitter.com/CochraneCrunch or www.facebook.com/CochraneCrunch.